innerfence/chargedemo-windows/README.md

 ```

 * Handle charge responses in your app’s
-  OnActivated(IActivatedEventArgs args) method by creating an
+  `OnActivated(IActivatedEventArgs args)` method by creating an
-  ChargeResponse object passing the protocol Uri..
+  ChargeResponse object by passing the protocol Uri.
 Use the
   `ResponseCode` property to determine if the transaction was
   successful.
 For example: